Table of Contents

 The Builder is a versatile tool for constructing static, dynamic, complex SQL queries, and stored procedures.

-The Create method on the SimpleSqlBuilder or ISimpleBuilder (when using dependency injection) creates a new builder instance.
-It accepts a SQL query as one of its parameters and returns a new builder instance.
+The Create method on the SimpleSqlBuilder or ISimpleBuilder (when using dependency injection) creates a new Builder instance.
+It accepts a SQL query as one of its parameters and returns a new Builder instance.

 The SQL query can be a static string or an interpolated string.
-The builder parses the SQL query and extracts the parameters from it.
+The Builder parses the SQL query and extracts the parameters from it.
 The parameters can be accessed via the Parameters property, and the generated SQL query can be accessed via the Sql property.

 Static SQL